MockingbirdME/game_md/magic/arcane_powers.md

     * (1+) - for each success choose close range, range increment, or max range to increase that statistic by its base value.
 * Enhance Spell's Range, true - spell/effect, space, all mages
     * (1+) - multiply the spell's close range, range increment, and max range each by X+1.
 Each additional success spent in this power doubles either the spell's close range, range increment, or max range.
-* Enhance Weapon's Range - touch, space, all mages
+* Enhance Weapon's Range - short, space, all mages
     * (1+) - target ranged weapon or piece of ammunition has it's close range, range increment, and max range increased by 10X% for it's next attack within X rounds.
 One success can be spent to have this affect all attacks made with that weapon for X rounds, affect X weapons or pieces of ammunition, additional successes may also be spent to increase X by 1 for all parts of this power's effect.
 * Enhance Metal - touch, metal, house of smiths
     * Maintenance (3) - Target metal item, weapon, or piece/suit of armor is shinned, sharpened, buffed, and oiled removing any negative effects it was suffering due to wear or age.